 Computational Genomics Resource Laboratory (CGRL) at UC Berkeley

-The CGRL will provide technical expertise and training opportunities in experimental design and data analysis of projects using next-generation genomic sequencing and other high-throughput technologies.
-John Taylor and Brian Staskawicz will direct this newest QB3 core facility.
+The CGRL provides technical expertise and training opportunities in experimental design and data analysis of projects using next-generation genomic sequencing and other high-throughput technologies.
+Professors John Taylor and Brian Staskawicz direct this QB3 core facility at UC Berkeley.

 This facility was established by Tom Ferrin, professor of pharmaceutical chemistry and biopharmaceutical sciences at UCSF.
 This facility provides access to state-of-the-art computer graphics hardware and software for research on biomolecular structures and interactions.
 It houses the Computer Graphics Laboratory, an NIH National Center for Research Resources Biomedical Technology Research Center for the integrated analysis of biological sequence, structure, and functional information.
 The other major components of the Center include the Babbitt Laboratory and the Sequence Analysis and Consulting Service (SACS).

 The computer server room in Byers Hall houses a collected, shared resource consisting of over 1000 processors and approximately 20 terabytes of disk storage.
 This special purpose room has state-of-the-art power, cooling and networking systems.
 The facility is managed by Joshua Baker-LePain.
 Potential users can arrange access via the accounts page.

 Electron Microscopy Laboratory at UC Santa Cruz